 Blog

-One of the most naturly dangerous weather events is cloudbursts.
+One of the most naturally dangerous weather events is cloudbursts.
 They can cause very damage in a short time and happen suddenly and without much notice.
 A cloudburst,unlike normal rainfall, its so powerful that the ground & rivers are unable to absorb the amount of water, which often results in landslides and flash floods.

-In this blog we will explore what a cloudburst is, why it happens and how long it lasts, and how it is different from heavy rain.
+In this blog, we will explore what a cloudburst is, why it happens and how long it lasts, and how it is different from heavy rain.

 What is a Cloudburst?